carls31/ts-data-analysis/README.md

 - The PZ.mat is the dataset used

-- In order to compare the results the same analysis was conducted on two additional boreholds:[LAB_515](https://github.com/carls31/GDA-Lab/blob/main/LAB_515.m) and [LAB_518](https://github.com/carls31/GDA-Lab/blob/main/LAB_518.m)
+- In order to compare the results the same analysis was conducted on two additional boreholds: [LAB_515](https://github.com/carls31/GDA-Lab/blob/main/LAB_515.m) and [LAB_518](https://github.com/carls31/GDA-Lab/blob/main/LAB_518.m)

 - "CARLASSARA_LAB_Assigment_Report.pdf" contains a brief description of the developped script and its output